mhjort/trombi/README.md

 ## License

-Copyright © 204 Markus Hjort
+Copyright (C) 2014 Markus Hjort

-Distributed under the Eclipse Public License version 1.0
+Distributed under the Eclipse Public License, the same as Clojure.